-Celtics Wrap: Boston Cruises To 135-115 Win Vs. Spurs For Seventh Straight
+NESN

 SLOW START, STRONG CLOSE

 Boston got off to a sloppy start, allowing San Antonio to jump out to a quick 7-0 lead.
-But Brown responded with a 7-0 run of his own, kicking off a 16-3 Celtics run spurred by some strong defense.
+But Brown responded with a 7-0 run of his own, kicking off a 16-3 Celtics stretch spurred by some strong defense.

 Boston didn’t stop there, extending the stretch into a 32-10 run.
 San Antonio’s work on the offensive glass kept them in the game, however, as the Spurs out-rebounded the Celtics 15-8 thanks to six offensive boards.

 The Celtics had struggled in first quarters entering Saturday, but their latest opening frame was quite the opposite.
-They shot 58.3 percent en route to a 39-30 lead, which was good for their highest scoring quarter of the season.
+They shot 58.3 percent en route to a 39-30 lead, which was good for their highest-scoring quarter of the season.

 Brown had a game-high 12 first-quarter points.

-STILL ROLLING, BUT AT A COST
+STILL ROLLING, BUT TAKING A HIT

-The Celtics stout defense continued early in the second, as Boston collected its sixth steal just one minute into the quarter.
+The Celtics’ stout defense continued early in the second, as Boston collected its sixth steal just one minute into the quarter.
 The defense dictated the other end of the court, leading to all sorts of success with the ball.

-Boston’s offense continued rolling, posting their highest scoring first half of the season behind Brown and his continued impressive stretch.
+Boston’s offense continued rolling, posting their highest-scoring first half of the season behind Brown and his continued impressive stretch.
 He had 20 points on 6-of-9 shooting, helping the Celtics grab a 72-54 lead at the break.

 The 72-point first half was the highest-scoring half the Spurs have given up this season.